WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: WavCaps Dataset

 \section{WavCaps Dataset}

 In this section, we introduce the collection and processing steps of the WavCaps dataset.
-The data sources and their characteristics are first introduced.
+Firstly, we provide an introduction to the data sources and their respective characteristics.
 We then describe our proposed three-stage processing pipeline, including pre-filtering, ChatGPT-based transformation, and post-processing.
 Finally, we present a detailed analysis of the WavCaps dataset.
 Fig.~\ref{fig:pipeline} shows the overview of the three-stage data processing pipeline.